 i.
 Measurement of stability of aggregates. ii.
 Measurement of soil properties related to soil structure.

-: February 1979.

-: January 1980.

-12. Estimated man months
+10. Date of start: February 1979.11.
+Date of completion: January 1980.12.
+Estimated man months:13.
+Facilities required: Facilities ava

 : Facilities available in the College of Horticulture will be utilised.